landscape-architecture-tudelft/Q22025/instructions.md

 - Android: https://play.google.com/store/apps/details?id=ai.lumalabs.polar&pcampaignid=web_share

 **How to scan:**
-- Pan or circle your subject smoothly at three heights (low, mid, high)
+- Pan or circle your subject smoothly at different heights
 - Keep subject centered in frame
 - Move at walking pace
 - You can also record a video and upload to app